blackwell-systems/platform-infrastructure/docs/architecture/COMPOSED_STACK_OWNERSHIP_CRISIS.md

 ## Executive Summary

 The recent factory architecture refactoring (creating separate CMSStackFactory and maintaining separate EcommerceStackFactory) has created a **critical ownership crisis** for composed stacks - stacks that combine CMS and E-commerce functionality.
-These stacks, which are a core part of the platform's business model, are now **architecturally orphaned** with no clear factory responsible for their creation and management.
+These stacks, which are a core part of the platform's capability matrix, are now **architecturally orphaned** with no clear factory responsible for their creation and management.

 ### The Problem in One Sentence
 **Composed stacks combine CMS + E-commerce but now neither CMSStackFactory nor EcommerceStackFactory has clear ownership over cross-domain functionality.**